christf/decentral_network/decentral_freifunk.md

 Traffic may leave the Freifunk network at any node should their operator chose so.
 This would de-centralize the delivery of internet services.

-We already have a daemon that decides which prefixes are announced. thus prefix-sharing should already be possible.
-Although it is likely broken in subtle ways and likely needs fixing.
-So in theory, this is already possible.
+We already have a daemon that decides which prefixes are announced.
+Thus prefix-sharing should already be possible.
-In practice it is untested and it is broken as long as one single node in the Freifunk network deploys a default route without a from stanza.
-The feature thus can only be tested with nodes that do not have a connection to existing networks.
+In practice the feature has not seen wide testing and it is known to break when one single node on the network distributes routes without a from stanza.

 Nodes providing this capability will be referred to as _exit-nodes_.